bhashkarsharma/my-site-2-wintersmith/contents/lab/index.md

 description: Welcome to the Lab!
 ---

 Welcome to the Lab!
-Here's some of the things I play around with.
+Here are some of my experiments.

 <div class="row">
     <div class="4u">